Particular/docs.particular.net/nservicebus/messaging/transactions.md

 ## Transactions

 NServiceBus offers four levels of guarantees with regards to message processing.
-What levels are available depends on the selected transport.
+Levels availability depends on the selected transport.
 See also [Transaction handling in Azure](/nservicebus/azure/transactions.md).

 ### Transaction levels supported by NServiceBus transports